raysan5/raygui/README.md

 ## history
 raygui development started on December 2014 by two intenship students (Kevin Gato and Daniel Nicolas) guided by me, the objective was creating a simple and easy-to-use raylib immediate-mode-gui module, intended for tools development.
 On June 2015, library was mostly functional (including all planned controls) and work started into the styling options for the library, focusing on an easy way to style some controls properties.
 Consequently, development of [rGuiStyler](https://github.com/raysan5/raygui/tree/master/tools/rGuiStyler) also started at that point but resources invested on the tool were quite limited and project didn't move much during the following year, most of the time was invested in [raylib](https://github.com/raysan5/raylib) development.

 On June 2016, project was picked up again and raygui 1.0 was released at the end of that month.
-During August 2016, raygui was used to develop [rFXGen](https://github.com/raysan5/rFXGen) and [rGuiLayout](https://github.com/raysan5/raygui/tree/master/tools/rGuiLayout) tools, mainly as an usage prove test.
+During August 2016, raygui was used to develop [rFXGen](https://github.com/raysan5/rFXGen) and a protoype of [rGuiLayout](https://github.com/raysan5/raygui/tree/master/tools/rGuiLayout) was created, mainly as an usage prove test.
 After that, raygui project remained stopped for the following months.

 On June 2017, started a complete redesign of the library, almost from scratch, all functions were reviewed and mostly rewritten and a brand new styling system was developed.
-The objective of that was using raygui professionally in several tools planed for raylib.
-Consequently, [rGuiStyler](https://github.com/raysan5/raygui/tree/master/tools/rGuiStyler) was also completely redesigned and rewritten from scratch.
+The objective was using raygui professionally in several tools planned for raylib.

-## notes on raygui 1.0
-Officially, raygui 1.0 was published on June 2016, about one year and a half after its developmentment started.
+On January 2018, two students (Adria and Jordi) started working on raygui and related tools.
+Consequently, library and tools evolved A LOT in the following months. [rGuiStyler](https://github.com/raysan5/raygui/tree/master/tools/rGuiStyler) was completely redesigned and rewritten from scratch. [rGuiLayout](https://github.com/raysan5/raygui/tree/master/tools/rGuiLayout) turned from a protoype into a professional software and raygui reached version 2.0 with plenty of new controls and features.

-## notes on raygui 2.0
+## raygui 2.0 provided controls
-Current development version, the one avaliable here, a complete redesign of the library with an improved styling system.

-## controls
-raygui provides the following controls:
+#### Container/separator controls, useful for controls organization
+ - WindowBox
+ - GroupBox
+ - Line
+ - Panel

+#### Basic controls set, the standard ones
  - Label
  - Button
  - LabelButton